-I have received a copy of the Paxson Elementary School Student Handbook for the 2022-20223school year.
+I have received a copy of the Paxson Elementary School Student Handbook for the 2023-2024 school year.
 I understand that the handbook contains information that my child and I may need during the school year.
 I understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the handbook.